Fidelta/odin-recipes/README.md

 # odin-recipes
-This project is basically about practicing my basic html acquired skills by creating a recipe page for some delicious Nigerian dishes. beyond getting it completelely right, its about showing some progress and evidences that i am indeed learning.
-Enjoy the journey Presh.
+This project is basically about practicing my basic html acquired skills by creating a recipe page for some delicious Nigerian dishes. beyond getting it completelely right, it is about showing some progress and evidences that I am indeed learning.
+Enjoy the journey with me because I am surely going to have fun doing this.